rdb231-com231/Nexus-Lang/README.md

 $ Welcome to the Nexus Shell!
 Please, do: nexus <filename>
 ```

-> You can run the file without or with implementing the `.nxs` extension at the CLI (necessary in the file)
+> You can run the file without or with implementing the `.nxs` extension at the CLI.
+(Extension is necessary in the file tho)
->> Remember to use `../` at the CLI if your file is outside of the `NexusLang` file.
+>> Remember to use `../` at the CLI if your file is outside of the `NexusLang` folder.

 ```bash
 $ >> nexus main